navikt/snowbird/README.md

 ### Cloning

 You can clone a database by running the commnad $ snowbird clone.
+The destination db will be replaced if it's already exists.
 Optionally give a role usage to the new database with --usage

 **Command**